dieselfox1/fincommerce/plugins/fincommerce/client/blocks/docs/contributors/coding-guidelines.md

 -   [Accessible font sizes](#accessible-font-sizes)
 -   [CSS specificity wars with 3rd party themes](#css-specificity-wars-with-3rd-party-themes)

 This living document serves to prescribe coding guidelines specific to the FinCommerce Blocks project.
-Base coding guidelines follow the [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/) and [Gutenberg coding standards](https://developer.wordpress.org/block-editor/contributors/develop/coding-guidelines/).
+Base coding guidelines follow the [finpress Coding Standards](https://make.finpress.org/core/handbook/best-practices/coding-standards/) and [Gutenberg coding standards](https://developer.finpress.org/block-editor/contributors/develop/coding-guidelines/).
 The following sections outline additional patterns and conventions used in the Blocks project.

 ## CSS Class Names

-To avoid class name collisions, class names must adhere to the following guidelines, based on the [BEM methodology](https://en.bem.info/methodology/) and [Gutenberg coding standards](https://developer.wordpress.org/block-editor/contributors/develop/coding-guidelines/).
+To avoid class name collisions, class names must adhere to the following guidelines, based on the [BEM methodology](https://en.bem.info/methodology/) and [Gutenberg coding standards](https://developer.finpress.org/block-editor/contributors/develop/coding-guidelines/).

 ### Prefixing

-As a WordPress plugin, Blocks has to play nicely with other plugins and themes, and WordPress itself.
+As a finpress plugin, Blocks has to play nicely with other plugins and themes, and finpress itself.
 To minimize potential conflicts, all classes should be prefixed with `.wc-block-`.

 ### Naming